 2015—2016 Gouache and watercolour on grey cotton rag Series of 60 150mm x 150mm (each)

-The daylight hours shortened dramatically heading into winter towards solstice (December 21) so it was interesting to record the ever decreasing light, with each day bringing with it a dramatic change in colour, mood and temperature.
+The daylight hours shortened dramatically heading into winter towards solstice (December 21) so it was interesting to record the ever decreasing light; each day bringing with it a dramatic change in colour, mood and temperature.

 Original pieces from the series are available for purchase here.
 A book featuring all 60 views is available here.